-My husband plans to work with my son to allow him to explore this newly-found passion in the coming year.
+My husband plans to work with my son to allow him to explore this newly found passion in the coming year.
 It’s amazing how much this normally quiet son is talking since this excitement has taken hold.
-Strike while the iron is hot.
+We intend to make the most of this opportunity.

 2 – Work Together

 Boys are wired to work.
 They find great satisfaction in accomplishing things.